shahanakattil/MS-900-Lab-Content/Module-2-Microsoft-Teams-for-Collaboration.md

 In this task, we will explore the options available in Teams, learn how to create a team and add members to it.

-1. If you are not already signed into the admin center, sign into the admin center at https://admin.microsoft.com with the credentials.

-1. On **Sign in** blade, you will see a login screen, in that enter the following email/username and then click on **Next**.
-     * Email/Username: <inject key="AzureAdUserEmail"></inject>

-1. Now enter the following password and click on **Sign in**.
-     * Password: <inject key="AzureAdUserPassword"></inject>

 1. From the navigation menu, click on the **Users** icon and click on **Active users**.
 This will display the list of active users.

     ![](Images/ms900-lab1-3-img1.png)